Pursue your passion for serving others as a pharmacist.

 The experiential component of the curriculum affords students the opportunity to work with practitioners in a variety of exciting practice environments.
 This diverse training program allows students to explore different areas of pharmacy practice while gaining a wealth of practical experience.

-Both our Winchester and Ashburn campuses feature “smart classrooms” that integrate a variety of technologies and provide you with interactive learning experiences.
+Both our Winchester and Fairfax campuses feature “smart classrooms” that integrate a variety of technologies and provide you with interactive learning experiences.
 Live lectures are captured on video, while smartphone and audio technology give you 24/7 access to the material beyond the classroom.
 Curricular materials are developed as web-based documents so that notes, slides and lecture outlines can be available to you prior to classes and from any computer with Internet access.

 I experienced so much personal and professional growth at Shenandoah University and a large part of that was because of the remarkable faculty members who work incredibly hard to help the students succeed, whether it was in the classroom, with extracurricular activities or at a practice site.
 I found many mentors who provided me with endless guidance and unique opportunities that allowed me to pave my own path in the profession of pharmacy."